-- Grand Champion & Reserve Grand Champion 4-H Breeding Gilt - Grand Champion & Reserve Grand Champion Vigo County Born and Raised Breeding Gilt - Grand Champion & Reserve Grand Champion Breeders Class-Breeding Division - Grand Champion & Reserve Grand Champion 4-H Market Gilt - Grand Champion & Reserve Grand Champion Vigo County Born and Raised Market Gilt - Announcement of Swine Pen Decorating Contest Winners and Runners-up - Grand Champion & Reserve Grand Champion 4-H Market Barrow - Grand Champion & Reserve Grand Champion Vigo County Born and Raised Market Barrow - Grand Champion & Reserve Grand Champion Breeders Class-Market Division If the Grand Champion, or Reserve Grand Champion animals are not entered as Vigo County Born and Raised, a Born and Raised Champion Drive will be held.
+- Grand Champion 4-H Breeding Gilt, Reserve Grand Champion 4-H Breeding Gilt - Grand Champion 4-H Market Gilt, Reserve Grand Champion 4-H Market Gilt - Announcement of Swine Pen Decorating Contest Winners and Runners-up - Grand Champion 4-H Market Barrow, Reserve Grand Champion Market Barrow

+If the Grand Champion, or Reserve Grand Champion animals are not entered as Vigo County Born and Raised, a Born and Raised Champion Drive will be held.
 The Champion Born and Raised animal(s) in their respective gender and breed will be eligible to compete for Born & Raised Grand Champion.

-At the completion of the Grand Champion show, participants will have one hour to return the yellow "sale card" declaring which market hog they plan to sell in the 4-H Livestock Auction.
+- 1. At the completion of the Grand Champion show, participants will have one hour to return the yellow "sale card" declaring which market hog they plan to sell in the 4-H Livestock Auction. - 2.
 Winners of awards are responsible to contact and thank the listed award sponsor.

-THURSDAY, JULY 11, 2024
+THURSDAY, JULY 14, 2022

-The Swine Committee (minus the Youth Representative) shall meet during fair week to select an outstanding swine club member for the Herdsman Award and the Rookie Herdsman Award.
+- 1. The Swine Committee shall meet to select an outstanding swine club member for the Herdsman Award and the Rookie Herdsman Award.
 Swine committee members will submit nominations at the meeting.
 The members present shall select the winner.
-Previous winners are not eligible.
+Previous winners are not eligible. - 2.
 All committee members are expected to assist in setting up for the Round Robin Showmanship Contest which will be held on Thursday at 6:30 PM.
+If the Showmanship Champion chose to move up, and won the next higher division, he/she forfeits the right to show in that lower division in Round Robin.
+The runner-up will then represent the lower division.

-FRIDAY, JULY 12, 2024
+FRIDAY, JULY 15, 2022

 - 1. All 4-Her's participating in the Livestock Auction must attend a meeting at 9 AM in the Show Arena. - 2.
 All committee members and participants are expected to assist in setting up the auction arena, auction alley, etc. - 3.
 All committee members are expected to assist during the auction. - 4.
 The 4-H member is responsible for delivering their buyer certificate picture to the buyer once returning their animal to the barn.
 The 4-H'er is responsible for ensuring that their animal is in the staging area and sale arena at the designated time.
-If the 4-H'er is not present at the designated sale time, that animal will not be sold.
+If the 4-H'er is not present at the designated sale time, that animal will not be sold. - 5.
+The 4-H'er is responsible for returning the animal to its pen.

-- 5. The 4-H'er is responsible for returning the animal to its pen. - 6.
-Swine sold in the 4-H Auction will be the only animals released Friday evening.
+6. Swine sold in the 4-H Auction will be the only animals released Friday evening.
 The 4-H'er and their parent(s) are responsible for ensuring that the animal ends up at the buyers intended destination.
 Loading will be directed by the swine superintendent.

-SATURDAY, JULY 13, 2024
+SATURDAY, JULY 17, 2021

-- 1. Prior to departure, all participants shall clean their assigned pens or premiums will be withheld.
+- 1. The Herdsman Award, Rookie Herdsman, and Skill-a-thon awards will be given out during Achievement Night. - 2.
+All 4-H livestock will be released at 8:30 PM. - 3.
+Prior to departure, all participants shall clean their assigned pens.
 All aisles are to be swept clean.
 All members are to assist in cleaning the scale and staging area.
 Swine members must have their pen area checked by the swine superintendent or swine leaders before they can pick up their premiums on Sunday afternoon.
-The Superintendent and committee members shall ensure that all equipment is properly stored and secured - 2.
-The Herdsman Award, Rookie Herdsman, and Skill-a-thon awards will be given out during Achievement Night. - 3.
-Livestock premiums will be available in the 4-H Exhibit Hall between 6:30 and 8:00 PM.
-Swine members must have their pen area checked before they pick up their premiums. - 4.
-All 4-H livestock will be released at 7:30 PM.
+Proper clean-up of pens will add points toward the point system in the next year.
+The Superintendent and committee members shall ensure that all equipment is properly stored and secured

-SUNDAY, JULY 14, 2024
+SUNDAY, JULY 17, 2022